 For more information regarding the Community Development Block Grant Program, please contact Housing Coordinator at (909) 931-4300.

 Notice of Funding Availability - CDBG FY 2021-2022

 Notice of Funding Availability (NOFA) for Community Development Block Grant (CDBG) for the FY 2021-2022.

 Application submittal period is now closed.
 Application deadline was on Thursday, January 14, 2021, by 5:00 p.m.

 Coronavirus Aid, Relief and Economic Security (CARES) Act CDBG Program

-The U.S. Department of Housing and Urban Development (HUD) is providing a special allocation of CDBG funds to the City of Upland to be used to prevent, prepare for, and respond to the coronavirus (COVID-19).
+The U.S. Department of Housing and Urban Development (HUD) has provided a special allocation of CDBG funds to the City of Upland to be used to prevent, prepare for, and respond to the coronavirus (COVID-19).
 This allocation was authorized by the CARES Act, Public Law 116-136, which was signed by President Trump on March 27, 2020, to respond to the growing effects of this historic public health crisis.
-The City of Upland is eligible to receive from HUD an allocation of $375,735.
-Changes to the FY 2019-2020 CDBG funding are required as a substantial amendment to the adopted Action Plan FY 2019-2020 as a requirement by HUD outlining the City's use of CDBG funds for one year.
+The City of Upland is eligible to receive from HUD a total allocation of $873,743.
+Changes to the FY 2020-2021 CDBG funding have been made through Substantial Amendment No. 1 and No. 2 to the adopted Action Plan FY 2020-2021 as a requirement by HUD outlining the City's use of CDBG funds for one year.